 Returning to exercise you love.

 We support them.
 We encourage them.
 We don’t give them the “no excuses crap” or “just try harder.”
 We help them recognize that this is a season in their life and this season will pass.

 To just do their best.
 To perhaps focus on health, energy, being stronger, and setting an example for their children and families.
 We take the pressure OFF fat and weight loss.

 We help them thrive in their environment, not just feel like they are surviving.

-I created a free resource for moms postpartum to help them get their “body back” in a way that regains strength and function.
+I created a free resource for moms antihistamine-meds to help them get their “body back” in a way that regains strength and function.
 It is not just about the weight loss though I do get it.
 I want to help moms feel capable and strong and their bodies not weak and uncomfortable.
 Here are 5exercises I give to moms who want to get back into shape post baby.
 Grab your free copy here.